Chapter 1: Sylvanna's Final Adventure

 The road turned a corner, and then he could see the tainted ones, the points of their weapons glinting in the weak sunlight.
 He rushed into battle with a joyous howl, blood-lust in the forefront of his mind as he snapped with his teeth, rending flesh and laying bare white hints of glistening bone.

 When the fight was over, he was very tired.
-He remembered that he had not eaten for some days now, and the faint smell of food from the elf's pack was beginning to make him salivate.
+He remembered that he had not eaten for some days now, and the faint smell of food from the elf's pack made him salivate.

-The humans talked loudly around him, but it was her approval that he was waiting for.
+The humans talked loudly around him, but it was her approval that he sought.

-She looked at him closely, her fingers clenched tightly around the smooth metal of her weapon.
+She looked at him, her fingers clenched around the smooth metal of her weapon.

-"I really don't like dogs," the elf whispered, seeming to be in a daze.
+"I don't like dogs," she whispered.
 Dog wondered if she had already forgotten how she had saved his life, how she had stepped into his pen and soothed the fire in his veins.
 Surely an elf this scatterbrained would need his aid more than anything?

 "He did gore those darkspawn in an admirable manner," the other human sniffed.
 "And you are in desperate need of allies."

-The elf cautiously held a hand out to him, and he trotted over to her, gently nudging her fingers with his nose.
+The elf cautiously held out a hand to him, and he trotted over to her, gently nudging her fingers with his nose.
 She smelled of tainted blood and magic, the latter setting off a tickling in his throat that resulted in a hearty sneeze that he was unable to suppress, releasing it right in her face.
-The elf made a shocked expression, and then began to laugh, and laugh, until water began trickling down her cheeks.
+The elf made a shocked expression, and then began to laugh, and laugh, until water trickled down her cheeks.

 "Do you wish to alert all of the darkspawn here of our presence?" the human female grumbled.